patteeraL/maze-problem-using-genetic-algorithm-optimization/README.md

 ```
 ### **Solution from `myMaze.py`**

-The solution path from the genetic algorithm is visualized as shown below:
+The solution path from the `myMaze.py` using `genetic algorithm` is visualized as shown below:

 ![Final Solution](/output/final_solution.png)